craole-cc/dotDots/README.md

 ## Key Features

-- **POSIX Compliance**: Scripts are designed to work on POSIX-compliant systems.
+- **POSIX-Compliance**: Scripts are designed to work on POSIX-compliant systems.
 - **Rust Migration**: Legacy scripts are being upgraded to Rust for enhanced performance and maintainability.
 - **Nix Flakes Integration**: Configurations leverage Nix flakes for non-Windows environments.
 - **Cross-System Compatibility**: Scripts are stored in a separate `bin` folder to ensure availability and functionality across all systems, including Windows.